ibm-cloud-architecture/refarch-eda-store-simulator/README.md

-# Store sale producer simulator
+# Store sale event producer simulator

 This component is a simulator application to demonstrate the end to end item inventory solution.
 It supports the following capabilities: